Kokuse557/Hyprpaper-GUI/README.md

-# Hyprpaper GUI
+## Hyprpaper GUI

 A High-Performance GUI wallpaper selector for Hyprpaper, built with Rust using `eframe/egui`.

+## About author and this Project

-About Hyprpaper-GUI: I created this in my free time, so it’s my exploration stuff.
+Hyprpaper-GUI, I created this in my free time, so it’s my exploration stuff.
 There are some others who created the same concept; some of them used Python Pygame, which in my experience uses high CPU and opens a little bit slowly, so I created my own version with Rust.
 Basically, it’s just another attempt inspired by others.

 ## High-Performance GUI